forfudan/forfudan.github.io/_posts/2018-06-27-js-version.markdown

 Values and words are stored in Python with a unique name.
 When you are doing assignment, you tell Python the name of a certain value.
 Next time you refer to this name, Python will know that you will use the specific value.

 Assignment is done by "=" sign.
-Not that it is not a judgement whehter values are equal.
+Not that it is not a judgement whether values are equal.
 Instead, it means that we assign a value from the right-handed side to a variable name on the left-handed side.

 ```python